 A morning flight from San Cristobal brings us to Isabela Island, the largest island in the archipelago.
 Isabela was formed by six volcanoes - Alcedo, Cerro Azul, Darwin, Ecuador, Sierra Negra and Wolf.
 Five of these volcanoes remain active, making this island one of the most volcanically active places on earth.
 This is a remarkably beautiful island and one of the youngest in the archipelago.
 We begin our explorations with a boat ride to Las Tintoreras, a small island within Isabela Bay, to walk the otherworldly landscape of lava rocks and snorkel the waters surrounding this wildlife-rich environment.
 Marine iguanas, blue footed boobies, whitetip reef sharks, marine turtles and penguins are typically seen here.
 In the mid-afternoon your guide will lead you on an optional mountain bike ride to El Muro de las Lágrimas - the Wall of Tears.
 This historic site dates between 1946 and 1959 when Isabela was a penal colony.
 The wall was built by prisoners using huge blocks of lava for no other reason than to keep the prisoners busy from the madness of isolation.
 Guests that opt out of the cycling will have the afternoon free until dinner; swimming, snorkeling, or renting a surfboard are just a few of your options.
 All meals included.

 Walking: 1-2 hours.
 Snorkeling: 1 hour.
-Optional cycling: 8 miles; Terrain: sand and gravel with a few short, somewhat steep hills.
+Mountain biking: 6-8 miles; Terrain: sand and gravel with a few short, steep hills.
 Optional water activities, some may incur an additional fee.

 We begin our hike to the rim of the Sierra Negra Volcano (3,688'), the second largest intact caldera in the world after Ngorongoro Crater in Tanzania.
 The trail can be quite muddy and wet, or dusty and hot depending on the season, but the walk is well worth it as the vantage point from the rim offers fantastic views of the six by five mile wide lava-filled caldera as well as the other volcanoes beyond and the surrounding coastline.
 After catching our breath, we can choose to continue along the trail to Chico Volcano (2,821').
 With its puffing fumaroles and striking lava formations, it offers good examples of the dramatic geological events that have forged the Galapagos Islands over millennia.
 The remainder of the afternoon is free for rest or optional water activities.
 All meals included.